-there’s next book on the same topic waiting for me in stack. recently, i was digging through a lot of air combat material, mainly because of getting hold of Osprey Combat Aircraft series. that included Vietnam-era series on MiG-17/19/21s, on F-14 in Iraqi Freedom and Enduring Freedom, F-15C, F-15E and F-117 during Desert Storm and SR-71 operating over Europe and middle East. on top of that, i recently read Skunk Works by Leo Janos, Flying the A-10 in the Gulf War and Flying the F-15E in the Gulf War. i highly discourage you for even trying to get hold of “Bandits Over Baghdad” which contains a lot of errors, wrongly described photos and it seems - a lot of content from both Skunk Works and F-117 books.
+there’s next book on the same topic waiting for me in stack. recently, i was digging through a lot of air combat material, mainly because of getting hold of Osprey Combat Aircraft series. that included Vietnam-era series on MiG-17/19/21s, on F-14 in Iraqi Freedom and Enduring Freedom, F-15C, F-15E and F-117 during Desert Storm and SR-71 operating over Europe and middle East. on top of that, i recently read Skunk Works by Leo Janos, Flying the A-10 in the Gulf War and Flying the F-15E in the Gulf War. i highly discourage you for even trying to get hold of “Bandits Over Baghdad”. it contains a lot of errors, wrongly described photos and it seems - a lot of other content from both Skunk Works and F-117 books.

-given it’s possible right now to buy MiG-21 in flying condition from Polish Air Force by spending 95k$ who knows what kind of ideas i’ll have in future? (once i get an idea from where to get 95k$… ;) ).
+given it’s possible right now to buy MiG-21 in flying condition from Polish Air Force by spending 95k$, who knows what kind of ideas i’ll have in future? (once i get an idea from where to get 95k$… ;) ).

 as it’s not challenging to imagine, having read that post - my desktop right now has Falcon 4.0 with BMS pack installed. and i’m doing guns-only sorties with MiG-21 and MiG-29.